Seating Considerations in Pressure Injury Prevention

 Condition and function of the cushion

 Evaluate the stability of individuals who are seated on pressure redistribution cushions.
-Weigh the benefits of off-loading against the potential for instability and shear based on the construction and operation of the cushion.
+Weigh the benefits of off-loading or immersion against the potential for instability and shear based on the construction and operation of the cushion.

 Do not use ring or donut-shaped seating cushions.
-The edges of these devices create areas of high pressure that may damage tissue, impair circulation and create edema (18, 19).
+The edges of these devices create areas of high pressure that may damage tissue, impair circulation and create edema (15, 16).

 Additional considerations for special populations